 Are meetings with your supervisor difficult?
 Can’t you get the feedback you need?
 I wrote about that before, but recently I found some great questions in the book ‘How to get a PhD.
 A handbook for students and their supervisors’ by Philips and Pugh that can really improve your meetings and the way you cooperate.

 To start with: invite your supervisor to discuss the progress of your PhD.
 Make sure you don’t discuss content or methodology.
-Although you might not be used to that, there is nothing weird about talking about your progress, in every job you have those assessment interviews at least annually.
-In that meeting, you can ask these questions that are stated in a positive way:
+Although you might not be used to this, there is nothing weird about talking about your progress, in every job you have those assessment interviews at least once a year.
+In the meeting, you can ask these questions that are stated in a positive way:

 - How can I make better use of the possibility to learn from you?

 - How can I make more progress during our sessions?